Part-DB/Part-DB-server/docs/usage/import_export.md

 ## Import

+{: .note }
+> As data import is a very powerful feature and can easily fill up your database with lots of data, import is by default only available for
+> administrators.
+If you want to allow other users to import data, or can not import data, check the permissions of the user.
+You can enable import for each data structure
+> individually in the permissions settings.

 ### Import parts

 Part-DB supports the import of parts from CSV files and other formats.
 This can be used to import existing parts from other databases or datasources into Part-DB.
 The import can be done via the "Tools -> Import parts" page, which you can find in the "Tools" sidebar panel.